A little about me and my knives

 I use acacia and eucalyptus as a standard handle material with pricing revolving around that.
 There are options for upgrades with contrasting wood, micarta, brass, copper, bronze, nickel sliver or buffalo horn bolsters.

-All knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a water protected and long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
+All hunting knives are supplied with a leather sheath in the pouch style and hot waxed to ensure a water protected and long lasting formed sheath that will hold the knife securely but allow for easy removal for use.
 Either right or left handed and with some of the knives I offer a cross draw or horrizontal carry option.

-I made my first knives after losing a storebought knife that I had had to reshape to better suit its intended useage and from then on I made all my own knives gradually perfecting the designs over the years till I started to make them for sale a in 2016.
+I made my first knives after losing a storebought knife that I had had to reshape to better suit its intended useage and from then on I made all my own knives gradually perfecting the designs over the years till I started to make them for sale in 2016.

 There is a very important correlation between good knife design and comfortable and safe use and after many trial knives over the years I believe these designs will make using them comfortable in hand which in turn allows for safe, accurate knife work.